 My dissertation (supervised by Susan Sauvé Meyer) addresses a longstanding interpretive puzzle involving Plato’s apparently conflicting accounts of psychic conflict.
-I argue that a better understanding of the soul helps to resolve this puzzle, and propose that we can properly understand Plato’s conception of the soul by focusing on his account of self-mastery (to kreittō heautou).
+I argue that a better understanding of the soul helps to resolve this puzzle, and that we can properly understand Plato’s conception of the soul by focusing on his account of self-mastery (to kreittō heautou).
 Self-mastery is a concept well-suited to this project because it is treated consistently across dialogues and features centrally in discussions of psychic conflict.
 My dissertation is part of a larger research project on personal identity in Plato.

 My master’s thesis (supervised by Thomas Johansen) examines the relationship between parts and wholes in Plato’s Parmenides, where a rapidly escalating series of one-many puzzles yields the surprising result that forms are wholes composed of parts.
 In order to explain how each form can be ‘one’ whole composed of ‘many’ parts, Plato introduces a new sort of unity: a one that is not also a many.
 I explore what this radically simple unity entails for Plato’s ethical and metaphysical views, focusing on his enigmatic claim that the one is the good.

 Here is a sample of some other projects currently in progress:

 1) In book six of the Nicomachean Ethics, Aristotle distinguishes between two parts of the rational faculty: one part is said to contemplate ‘things whose principles cannot be otherwise,’ while the other is said to calculate ‘variable things.’
-While there is already considerable treatment of both parts in the literature, these treatments tend to analyze them either in isolation or in contradistinction.
-Both approaches, however, obscure the simple fact they are parts of a single rational faculty.
-After noting that the aim of book six is to determine the standard that ‘fixes’ right reason (1138b33), I argue that the role of the contemplative part of the rational faculty is to grasp stable first-principles which serve as the mark to which the calculative part looks in practical deliberation.
+While both parts have received considerable treatment in the literature, they tend to be analyzed either in isolation or in contradistinction.
+Both approaches, however, obscure the simple fact that each is part of a single rational faculty.
+Given that the stated aim of book six is to determine the standard that ‘fixes’ right reason (1138b33), I argue that the role of the contemplative part of the rational faculty is to grasp stable first-principles which serve as the mark to which the calculative part looks in practical deliberation.